dmachard/dmachard.github.io/content/posts/0004-powerdns-dns-records-terraform.md

 tags: ["dns", 'powerdns', 'terraform']
 ---

-# PowerDNS - How to use Terraform with DNS update

 This post details how to manage DNS records with dynamic updates and [terraform](https://registry.terraform.io/providers/hashicorp/dns/latest/docs) with your authoritative server.

 ## Requirements